jescalan/roots/readme.md

 Getting Started
 ---------------

-Any roots tutorials and resources deemed appropriate by the core team will be listed below:
+All roots tutorials and resources that are recommended by the core team are listed below:

 - [official roots tutorials](http://roots.cx#tutorials) - walkthroughs of roots' major functionality
 - [official roots documentation](http://roots.cx/docs) - documentation for major roots features and functionality